NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 **Arguments**
 * `seed`: A random seed to be specified.
 The default value is 0.

 * `max_eval_batches`: Maximum number of batches used in evaluation.
-It is recommended that the number is equal to or bigger than the actual number of bathces in the evaluation dataset.
+It is recommended that the number is equal to or bigger than the actual number of batches in the evaluation dataset.
 The default value is 100.

 * `batchsize_eval`: Minibatch size used in evaluation.
 The default value is 2048.